 How should you draft your web design contracts, and what must they include?
-Frank Olivo, owner of a large Web design agency in the United States, and attorney Laura Neville dive into the subject and give us the essential rules that ensure a healthy relationship with your clients.
+Frank Olivo, owner of a large Web design agency in the United States, and attorney Laura Neville dive into the subject and give us the essential rules that ensure a healthy relationship between designers and their clients.
+A sample contract template is available for download.

 By Frank Olivo and Laura J. Neville, Esq.